hudson-and-thames/arbitragelab/docs/source/cointegration_approach/multivariate_cointegration.rst

 Trading the Strategy
 ####################

-The ``MultivariateCointegration`` class can be used to generate the cointegration vector, after what the trading signals (number of shares to long/short per each asset) can be generated using in the Multivariate Cointegration Trading Rule described in the :ref:`Spread Trading <spread_trading-multi_coint>` section of the documentation.
+The ``MultivariateCointegration`` class can be used to generate the cointegration vector, so that later the trading signals (number of shares to long/short per each asset) can be generated using the Multivariate Cointegration Trading Rule described in the :ref:`Spread Trading <spread_trading-multi_coint>` section of the documentation.

 The strategy is trading at daily frequency and always in the market.